FahimF/sd-gui/README.md

 * ~~You get an error saying: "[Cannot convert a MPS Tensor to float64 dtype as the MPS framework doesn't support float64.
 Please use float32 instead](https://github.com/huggingface/diffusers/issues/358)" Known issue that has been reported to Hugging Face.
 Read the issue comments to see [how it can be fixed](https://github.com/huggingface/diffusers/issues/358#issue-1361673427) by modifying the diffusers source code ...~~ (Appears to have been a PyTorch nightly issue.)

 * ~~If you try to generate an image using both an image and a text prompt, you'll get a brown image as the result.
 This used to work previously but is broken in the diffusers 0.3.0 release.
 [Issue reported](https://github.com/huggingface/diffusers/issues/462).~~ (Appears to have been a PyTorch nightly issue.)

+## Credit

+* A good portion of the drawing/canvas handling code comes from [UnstableFusion](https://github.com/ahrm/UnstableFusion/).

+* Other inspiration for the editor comes from [Piecasso](https://github.com/pythonguis/15-minute-apps/tree/master/paint)

+* The outpainting code/implementation comes from [stablediffusion-infinity](https://github.com/lkwq007/stablediffusion-infinity).